You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Step 1: Define Scope and Regulatory Requirements

-The first step in an ITGC audit is defining its scope.
+The first step in any ITGC audit checklist is defining its scope.
 Organizations need to identify which systems, applications, and departments will be included, and which regulatory frameworks apply, such as SOX, ISO 27001, GDPR, or HIPAA.
 This focuses audit efforts on high-risk areas while avoiding unnecessary reviews of low-risk systems.

 For example, a finance-focused audit may prioritize ERP systems like SAP or Oracle, while a data privacy audit may focus on cloud storage and HR systems containing personally identifiable information (PII).